-The quantitative data analysis technique involves analysing the numerical data with the help of different applications such as; SPSS, STATA, Excel, origin lab, etc.
+The quantitative data analysis technique involves analyzing the numerical data with the help of different applications such as; SPSS, STATA, Excel, origin lab, etc.

-This data analysis strategy tests different types of variables such as spectrum, frequencies, averages, and more.
+This data analysis strategy tests different variables such as spectrum, frequencies, averages, and more.
 The research question and the hypothesis must be clearly established to identify the variables for testing.

 Qualitative data analysis of figures, themes, and words allows for flexibility and the researcher’s subjective opinions.
 This means that the researcher’s primary focus will be on interpreting patterns, tendencies, and accounts and understanding the implications and social framework.

-The research design is an important component of a research proposal because it provides the planning about the project's execution, which you can share with the supervisor, who would evaluate the feasibility and capacity of the results and conclusion.
+The research design is an important component of a research proposal because it plans the project’s execution.
+You can share it with the supervisor, who would evaluate the feasibility and capacity of the results and conclusion.

 Read our guidelines to write a research proposal if you have already formulated your research design.
 The research proposal is written in the future tense because you are writing your proposal before conducting research.